jestjs/jest/packages/jest-worker/README.md

 The arguments that will be passed to the `setup` method during initialization.

+#### `workerPool: (workerPath: string, options?: WorkerPoolOptions) => WorkerPoolInterface` (optional)
+Provide a custom worker pool to be used for spawning child processes.
+By default, Jest will use a node thread pool if available and fall back to child process threads.

+The arguments that will be passed to the `setup` method during initialization.

 ## Worker

 The returned `Worker` instance has all the exposed methods, plus some additional ones to interact with the workers itself: